Easy Golden Turmeric Oatmeal

-This turmeric oatmeal is ready in minutes and adds a savory twist to your breakfast favorite.
-Enjoy the anti-inflammatory benefits of these hearty turmeric oats in the morning, or any time of day.
+This turmeric oatmeal is ready in minutes and these savory oats will quickly become a breakfast favorite.
+Enjoy the anti-inflammatory benefits of these hearty turmeric golden oats in the morning, or any time of day.

 I’ve always loved golden milk in a latte, but never tried it in oatmeal form.
 Let me tell you – golden milk oatmeal is creamy, easy and delicious!

 Have you ever put turmeric in oatmeal?
-Until this stovetop turmeric oatmeal – I hadn’t!
+Until this stovetop turmeric oatmeal – I hadn’t, but now I’m a fan of golden oatmeal.

 Cinnamon, nutmeg, ginger – I’ve done those.
 And of course, pumpkin pie spice.
 But never turmeric until now.